sama1mansn/greenfield-docs/docs/faq/general-faqs.md

 You can acquire BNB in multiple ways:

 1. [Buy BNB](https://www.binance.com/en/how-to-buy/bnb) if you never own it.
-2. Cross chain transfer BNB from BSC network to Greenfield using [DCellar](https://dcellar.io/) if you already own any BNB.
+2. Cross-chain transfer BNB from BSC network to Greenfield using [DCellar](https://dcellar.io/) if you already own any BNB.
 You can read the detailed steps [here](https://docs.nodereal.io/docs/dcellar-get-started).
 The cross-chain token transfer is really fast, you are supposed to receive your BNB within a minute.
 3. Receive BNB from other Greenfield users with [internal transactions](../guide/getting-started/token-transfer.md#internal-transfers-within-greenfield)

 ### What is the utility of BNB on Greenfield?

-BNB is used as staking token, gas token, storage service fee token, governance token.
+BNB is used as a staking token, gas token, storage service fee token, and governance token.
 Refer to [token economics](../guide/core-concept/gas-fees.md) for more details.

 ### Does Greenfield support smart contract?

-The Greenfield blockchain does not support smart contract, but the native cross chain between BSC and Greenfield bring programmability to the ecosystem.
-More tech details is explained [here](../guide/core-concept/programmability.md), you can start integrating smart contract with Greenfield following the [tutorial](../tutorials/access-control/quick-start.mdx).
+The Greenfield blockchain does not support smart contracts, but the native cross-chain between BSC and Greenfield brings programmability to the ecosystem.
+More tech details are explained [here](../guide/core-concept/programmability.md), you can start integrating smart contracts with Greenfield following the [tutorial](../tutorials/access-control/quick-start.mdx).

 ### What consensus algorithm does Greenfield run on?